Raagini23/EDA-Airbnb-listings-in-Milan/README.md

 # EDA on Airbnb Listings in Milan

-This project is an exploratory data analysis (EDA) on Airbnb listings in Milan.
-The objective is to analyze the dataset to extract meaningful insights about the properties, hosts, and the overall market in Milan.
+This project is an exploratory data analysis (EDA) on Airbnb listings in Milan, aimed at extracting actionable insights for property hosts and owners.
+The analysis focuses on understanding market dynamics, pricing strategies, and identifying opportunities within the Milan Airbnb market.

 ## Dataset

-The dataset used in this analysis was sourced from https://insideairbnb.com/milan/.
-It includes detailed information about Airbnb listings such as prices, reviews, property types, and more.
+The dataset used for this analysis was obtained from Inside Airbnb (https://insideairbnb.com/milan/).
+It contains comprehensive information about listings, including prices, reviews, property types, and availability.

 ## Project Structure